ababic/django-cogwheels/docs/source/usage/implementing-a-regular-setting.rst

 Validation and error handling
 =============================

-Cogwheels doesn't apply any validation to regular setting values by default.
+Cogwheels does not apply any validation to regular setting values by default.
 If you need to apply custom validation for a specific setting in your app, you'll need to implement that validation yourself.
 A sensible approach is to add a custom property method to your app's settings helper, like so:

 .. code-block:: python